cypressThatKid/kogeki/README.md

 # Disclaimer
 By downloading this software, you agree that I am held harmless for any damages, losses, etc.. that is caused by this software.
 This was made for educational purposes and is not meant to cause harm to any computer/network.

+The login feature is just a feature and is not intended to provide security.
+To ensure security, make sure you are using SSH keys or a strong password to make sure that a threat actor could not gain access to the server running Kogeki!

 # Special Features
 Kogeki is not like any other botnets, and it does not have a port that you connect through.
 Instead, the CNC can be ran from a Python script to prevent un-authorized access.

 # How Are Bots Infected

 Unlike other botnets, Kogeki does not plant malware on the zombie computers.
-Instead, it connects to the zombies each time the botnet is started (via SSH) to avoid leaving "fingerprints" that could lead back to the CNC.
+Instead, it connects to the zombies each time the botnet is started (via SSH) to avoid leaving trails that could lead back to the CNC.

 # Setup